Candidate nominations have now closed. You can view the entire list of nominations received here.

 What support will I receive as a candidate?

-All candidates will have the option of accessing support for their campaigning provided by our providers in areas like printing, postage, and social media advertising to the value of at least $500.
+All candidates will have the option of accessing support for their campaigning provided by our providers in areas like printing, postage, and social media advertising to the value of up to $1,000.
 We will also provide messages to voters (that have opted in) on candidates’ behalf and provide free training covering campaign skills and scrutineering.
 This support is designed to improve candidates’ reach and communication with eligible voters in their region.
 We may further increase the amount offered to candidates once nominations close.

 Which region can I nominate for?